 - This setting will be used for some time-based functions such as firewall.
-You must specify your time zone once you login to the Router successfully, otherwise, these functions will not take effect. - 2) The time will be lost if the Router is turned off. - 3) The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4) The Daylight Saving will take effect one minute after the configurations are completed.
+You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2) The time will be lost if the router is turned off. - 3) The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4) The Daylight Saving will take effect one minute after the configurations are completed.

-4.17.2 Diagnostic
+4.16.2 Diagnostic

-Choose menu "System Tools → Diagnostic", you can transact Ping or Traceroute function to check connectivity of your network in the following screen.
+Choose menu "System Tools \rightarrow Diagnostic", you can transact Ping or Traceroute function to check connectivity of your network in the following screen.

 Diagnostic Tools

 Diagnostic Parameters

-Diagnostic Tool: Ping Traceroute
+Diagnostic Tool: 💿 Ping 🔿 Traceroute

 IP Address/ Domain Name:

 Ping Count: 4 (1-50)

 Ping Packet Size: 64 (4-1472 Bytes)

 Ping Timeout: 800 (100-2000 Milliseconds)

 Traceroute Max TTL: 20 (1-30)

 Diagnostic Results

-The Device is ready.
+The Router is ready.

-j
+i

-St art
+Start

-Figure 4-84 Diagnostic Tools
+Figure 4-85 Diagnostic Tools

-- Diagnostic Tool Check the radio button to select one diagnostic too. - Ping This diagnostic tool troubleshoots connectivity, reachability, and name resolution to a given host or gateway. - Traceroute This diagnostic tool tests the performance of a connection.
+- > Diagnostic Tool - Check the radio button to select one diagnostic too. - Ping This diagnostic tool troubleshoots connectivity, reachability, and name resolution to a given host or gateway. - Traceroute This diagnostic tool tests the performance of a connection.